openenergymonitor/guide/source/technical/credentials.markdown

 Generate a new password using `sudo mosquitto_passwd -c /etc/mosquitto/passwd <username>`.
 Then restart mosquitto `sudo service mosquitto restart`.

-If Mosquitto MQTT authenticaion details are changed they will also need to changed in:
+If Mosquitto MQTT authentication details are changed they will also need to changed in:

 ```bash
 ~/emonpi/lcd/emonPiLCD.py